GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 ::::

-Note that the first line contains a path to the file so that it can be linked from the other files.
+Note that the first line contains a reference to this file that can be used to link to this file from other places of the documentation.

 (text)=
 # Text